ppwebgui

 The page exposes these main sections:

-• Live Hardware: AUX bits, trigger bits, trigger enable/force/reset flags, and the live streamer runtime status word
+• Live Hardware: AUX bits, trigger bits, trigger enable/force/reset flags, and the streamer status

 • Tracked by ppwebgui: displayed qout, tracked idle streamer qout, output-override state, combiner mode, trigger mode, and recent action/error text

-• Clocking: a read-only display of the current tracked streamer clock source, editable managed int_clk/ext_clk selection, tracked core_clk and int_clk PLL profiles, and the last measured ext_clk, int_clk, streamer_clk, and core_clk frequencies
+• Clocking: a read-only display of the current streamer clock source, tracked int_clk/ext_clk selection, core_clk and int_clk PLL profiles, and the last measured ext_clk, int_clk, streamer_clk, and core_clk frequencies

-• Trigger Settings: tracked trigger mode plus editable invert and mask settings for the result, INT, EXT, and MISC paths; AUX invert and mask remain visible read-only
+• Trigger Settings: trigger mode plus editable invert and mask settings for the result, INT, EXT, and MISC paths; AUX invert and mask are also visible (read-only).
+The default trigger mode is INT; EXT inversion is configured explicitly with invert_ext.

 • Output Override: one manual final-output override control for the active streamer path used by browser-triggered sequence playback